miekg/pgo/cmd/pgod/pgod.8.md

 command line that runs `docker compose exec caddy caddy --config...`, to reload caddy in its container.
 Note that the machine (here `localhost`) is not used, and could be anything.

+## Reverse Proxy

+Usually a Caddy server is run on the host port 443 (and 80 for Let's Encrypt TLS certificates validation).
+This Caddy need to be able to reads the "import" file to be able to function.
+Only one service needs to specify this file, and usually this is the caddy service (that can also be managed by pgod).

 ## Authentication

 All remote access is authenticated and encrypted using SSH.
 The **public** keys you use *MUST* be